 With juniper at its heart, the liquid unashamedly celebrates the integrity and character of a traditional London Dry Gin.
-No.3 is distilled to Berry’s recipe specifications at one of Holland’s oldest distilleries.
-It is the only London Dry Gin from this distillery which is owned by a family firm that, like Berry Bros. & Rudd, has over 300 years of experience.
-Each batch is presided over by distiller Dr. David Clutton who steeps the three fruit botanicals (juniper berries, orange peel, grapefruit peel) and three spice botanicals (angelica root, coriander seed, cardamom pods) overnight before distilling the spirit in traditional copper pot stills.
+No.3 Gin is distilled to Berry’s recipe specifications at one of Holland’s oldest distilleries.
+It is the only London Dry Gin being made at the family run distillery, which, just like Berry Bros. & Rudd, has over 300 years of experience.
+Each batch is presided over by distiller Dr. David Clutton, who steeps the three fruit botanicals (juniper berries, orange peel, grapefruit peel) and three spice botanicals (angelica root, coriander seed, cardamom pods) overnight before distilling the spirit in traditional copper pot stills.

-Tasted neat, it’s a testament to the quality of both the gin and to Dr. Clutton that it is possible to detect all the elements on their journey while also noticing just how well balanced and blended they all are.
-Fresh juniper on the nose, again on the palate this time supported by the citrus and spice, and earthy dryness to finish.
-None are too sharp, linger too long nor dominate the senses.
+Tasted neat, it’s a testament to the quality of both the gin and to Dr. Clutton that it is possible to detect all of the elements on their journey while also noticing just how well balanced and blended they are.
+None are too sharp, nor do they linger too long or dominate the senses.
 The juniper is clear and bright but well supported by the other botanicals – just as it should be.
-No.3 is an unmistakably traditional London Dry Gin and we would go as far as suggesting that it’s possibly the new bench mark of what one should be.
+No.3 is an unmistakably traditional London Dry Gin and we would go as far as suggesting that it’s a very decent benchmark at which other classically styled gins should aim.

-Given their 300 years of heritage, tradition and expertise, it is not surprising to see that Berry Bros. & Rudd have created a gin that is picking up both awards and momentum.
+Given their 300 years of heritage, tradition and expertise, it is not surprising to see that Berry Bros. & Rudd has created a gin that is picking up both awards and momentum.
 The company was founded in 1698 and has supplied generations of discerning drinkers with fine wines and spirits.
-To this day Berry Bros. & Rudd remain a family business; the chairman Simon Berry is the latest of eight generations of the Berry’s family to have worked in the business.
+To this day, Berry Bros. & Rudd remains a family business; the chairman Simon Berry is the latest of eight generations of the Berry’s family to have worked in the business.